jarmeloo/dashboard-data-e-analytics/README.md

 ---

 <p align="center">
-  <a href="#como-executar-o-projeto">Visualizar Projeto</a>
+  <a href="#how-to-run-the-project">View Project</a>
 </p>

 ---

-## 🎯 Objetivo do Projeto
+## 🎯 Project Goal

-Explore dados salariais da área de **Data & Analytics** por meio de um **dashboard interativo**, desenvolvido para oferecer visualizações claras, filtros dinâmicos e uma análise exploratória intuitiva.
+Explore salary data in the **Data & Analytics** field through an **interactive dashboard**, built to provide clear visualizations, dynamic filters, and an intuitive exploratory analysis.

-O objetivo deste projeto é analisar e visualizar as **tendências salariais** na área de dados entre **2020 e 2025**, permitindo comparações por diferentes recortes e facilitando a extração de insights de forma prática e visual.
+The goal of this project is to analyze and visualize **salary trends** in the data field between **2020 and 2025**, enabling comparisons across different breakdowns and making it easy to pull out insights in a practical, visual way.

 ---

-## 🧩 Funcionalidades
+## 🧩 Features

-* 📈 Análise da evolução salarial ao longo do tempo
+* 📈 Analysis of salary evolution over time
-* 🌍 Visualização geográfica (mapas / choropleth)
+* 🌍 Geographic visualization (maps / choropleth)
-* 🎛️ Filtros interativos para refinar a análise
+* 🎛️ Interactive filters to refine the analysis
-* 🔍 Exploração visual de padrões e distribuições salariais considerando senioridade, tipo de contrato, tamanho da empresa, cargo, faixa salarial, moeda e local de residência, entre outros
+* 🔍 Visual exploration of salary patterns and distributions considering seniority, employment type, company size, job title, salary range, currency, and residence location, among others

 ---

-## 🛠️ Tecnologias e Bibliotecas Utilizadas
+## 🛠️ Technologies and Libraries Used

 * Python
 * Pandas